pkcs11

 (string: <best available>)

-: The encryption/decryption mechanism to use, specified as a decimal or hexadecimal (prefixed by0x
+: The encryption/decryption mechanism to use, specified either by name, or by decimal or hexadecimal (prefixed by0x

 ) string.
 May also be specified by theBAO_HSM_MECHANISM

 environment variable.
-Currently supported mechanisms (in order of precedence):0x1087
+Currently supported mechanisms (in order of precedence):- Names:

 Unlike Vault Enterprise, OpenBao only supports AEAD-enabled algorithms and